wwagner4/machinelearning/Conclusion.md

 output values of the training set for each training example and great if there are big differences between the calculated and the expected values.

-## Types supervised learning problems
+## Types of supervised learning problems

 There are two types of learning problems.
-The main difference between the different types of learning problems is the cost function
+The main difference between the different types is their cost function.

 ### Linear regression
 An input vector is mapped to an output vector of real values.